 On arrival at the hall, we learned that The Orphans were to appear second on the program – a lowly ranking, given the bands that were programmed above us.
 First up was a group of young guys no one knew, Blok Music (an early incarnation of The Triffids, sans David McComb).
 After The Orphans were Sad Sack And The Bags, a once-off conglomerate featuring Mark Demetrius on vocals and a volatile lead guitarist in the blistering style of Raw Power‘s James Williamson, Bradley Clark (who later – much later – joined The Manikins during their wilting post-new-wave phase); Clark’s touch notwithstanding, I don’t think anyone would take issue with the proposition that Sad Sack And The Bags were a novelty act thrown together for the night and never intended to be taken seriously.
 Following The Bags were The Exterminators (the band who’d been advertised as The Invaders) – again, never likely to leave their musical mark on punk posterity.
 Headlining, of course, were The Victims, who had announced that this was to be their final gig (which ensured that a big crowd would be packing the echoing spaces of the old, plain Leederville Town Hall venue).
 It can be seen, then, that on this auspicious occasion no one expected much out of The Orphans’ debut.

 We arrived early, and immediately had our ire raised when James Baker informed us that Max would have to play his (James’) drum kit.
 The rationale behind the decision was that there was not enough time to change drum kits for all four bands on the program.
 This was probably not unreasonable, but we had assigned so much significance to this night that in combination with our lowly second billing on the program it felt like a slap in the face, especially since the same conditions were apparently not going to be imposed on all the bands.
 Max was ropable and refused to play unless he was able to set up his own kit; his drums were better quality than James’, but his stance was mostly based on his understandable desire to play at his best – like any musician, he was psychologically attached to the instrument he was used to, and anxious at the proposition that he was to be denied the security of its familiarity.
 I cajoled, argued and pleaded with James, and eventually he relented.
 Still, we were left feeling miffed – all of us – and as it turned out, James had done us a favour.
 Colin reminded me in a recent conversation that I had incited Billy prior to the gig such that he was in no mood to be messed with, and this drum incident was gasoline to the fire.
 We went on stage simmering with aggression, adrenalin coursing through our veins.
 There was a collective resolve to blast the roof off or go down fighting with middle fingers raised.
 We didn’t introduce ourselves.
 I ripped into the riff to Oh Baby facing my amp, arse to the crowd (contemptuously, I hoped), kept it going over and over until the tension was unbearable, then gave the sideways nod to Max and Colin to come in.
 When they did, Max kicking in with an explosive machine gun snare attack, it was a hell of a rush, like taking off, almost unbearably exciting from where I stood.
 I remember turning around to face the crowd without looking at them, struck with a sudden conviction that we were going to tear it to shreds and that if they didn’t like it, they were fucked, not us.
 The hall seemed to have packed right up, probably because the crowd had closed in on us – the front-liners were only feet away.
 The impression from the band’s perspective was of a full house.
 I glanced over at Max and Colin as the riff built up a head of steam that felt dangerous, as if something was going to blow; they had their heads down giving it all they had.
 Billy was looking snarly, waiting to come in with the vocals as we slammed into the riff again and again.
 With his DIY tatts and sullen demeanour of that night, he looked like a hood and gave us a threatening look I was glad of.
 Then he dived into the mix with his opening vocal line, Oh baby I like your lips, and we were rockin’ full throttle.
 The crowd was boppin’ and at the abrupt end of the song the applause was loud and spontaneous.
-Forgive my indulgence in recounting these opening minutes of our debut gig in such detail, but they are amongst the most sweat-soaked and adrenalin-pumping of my life.
-(Pathetic, ain’t it?)
+Forgive my indulgence in recounting these opening minutes of our debut gig in such detail, but they are among the most sweat-soaked and adrenalin-pumping of my life.
+Pathetic perhaps, but that’s how it was and it remains one of my most treasured memories.
 Cutting the applause short as if it was irrelevant to us, Billy announced, “We’re The Orphans and I’m bored” and we blasted into I’m Bored.
 It was frantic, almost Hitler Youth pace, and I could see we had the crowd.
 James Baker came up to adjust my mike stand 3 songs in, and said “You’re doing really well.”
 Mid-set, the floor in front of us was filled with pogoing punks.
 The pogoing abated when we played the slower Strange Place Of Love, but the song received one of the best responses of the night.

 The rest is a bit of a blur.
-I can recall my plectrum arm aching with the savagery of my attack, and dripping with sweat, wondering vaguely if I would be able to keep up the pace to the end of the set.
+I can recall my plectrum arm aching with the downstroke speed and savagery of my attack, and dripping with sweat, wondering vaguely if I would be able to keep up the pace to the end of the set.
 I recall the applause, and peripherally noticing Kim Salmon among members of the punk clique leaping about on the floor in front of us.
 We finished with Fire and I ended up on my knees at the song’s climax, not without a sense of drama, but genuinely spent and struggling to keep up the buzzsaw attack on my hapless, sweat-spattered Gibson SG.
 Applause is instantly addictive, and buggered though I was, I didn’t want the set to end then.
 Time warps on stage, as anyone who has tasted public performance will attest; that gig was so intense for me, the seconds took minutes, but so soon, too, it was over – in real time, it wouldn’t have gone beyond 25 minutes.
 Billy must have fallen prey to the seductive embrace of the applause, also.
 After Fire, he bawled into the mike “Do ya want some more, or what?”
 That was faintly embarrassing, because it came uncomfortably close to the sort of cliched rock crowd-teasing wank that punk is supposed to revile, but what the hell – Billy had been great, and there was enough of a response for us to take it as an affirmative.
 We had exhausted our small repertoire, so we repeated Oh Baby.After the gig, James Baker was the first to acknowledge that the gig had been a triumph: he stated to me that he was “ashamed to go on” (he was referring to going on stage with The Victims later that night, not to his rocknroll career, or his life!).
 Kim Salmon sought me out and said The Orphans set was the most energetic performance he had ever seen.
 I appreciated that.
 It was a gracious action in view of my aloofness and self-alienation from the punk set, and some rather unkind pronouncements about his first band, The Cheap Nasties, that I am sure had gotten back to him.
 Lloyd, whose opinion on matters musical I valued at that time above anyone else’s, raved about our energy levels.
 He was clearly stunned by our performance.
 His recall is otherwise these days.
 He insists that The Orphans debut was not the “cataclysmic event” I recall it as being, going only so far as stating that it was “tight and professional,” but acknowledges that we played beyond ourselves and blew The Victims off the stage that night.
 (On that, even Dave Faulkner made a point of seeking me out for some congratulatory comments, and publicly referred to The Orphans as “the best band of the night” during The Victims set).

 In fact, I do not see our debut as anything approaching the cataclysmic – that sort of superlative suggests an arrogance and inflated sense of importance that I hope does not afflict me.
 Lest you feel too relieved at my balance here, however, let it be known that I do believe The Orphans’ first gig was the most energetic and probably the best public performance of any first wave Perth punk band, short and sweet though it was.
 Certainly, the feedback I received from all quarters that night would suggest that I am not outrageously delusional in that assessment.